ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 In this case, we needed to do some if/else testing, and it was more convenient to add a dash of Python.
 While you have the full object-oriented power of Python, this is simpler -- more like Python as a 4GL.

-What’s important is that once you are in such functions, you can utilize Python libraries, invoke shared code, make web service calls, send email or messages, etc.  You have all the power of rules, plus the unrestricted flexibility of Python.
+What's important is that once you are in such functions, you can utilize Python libraries, invoke shared code, make web service calls, send email or messages, etc.  You have all the power of rules, plus the unrestricted flexibility of Python.

 &nbsp;

 ### c.
 Debugging: IDE, Logging

-The screen shot above illustrates that debugging logic is what you’d expect: use your IDE's debugger.
+The screen shot above illustrates that debugging logic is what you'd expect: use your IDE's debugger.

 In addition, the Logic Log lists every rule that fires, with indents for multi-table chaining (not visible in this screenshot).
 Each line shows the old/new values of every attribute, so the transaction state is transparent.